You run a SaaS. You probably got accepted into the HubSpot for Startups program. Now you can’t wait to explore and set up your HubSpot account.

 ❌ No support of in-app or text messages.

-❌ No Integrations with 3rd party apps in the workflow builder.
+❌ Critical 3rd party app integrations missing in the workflow builder.
 Want to automate your whole marketing stack?
 HubSpot is not the tool for you, as it really only automates things that happen inside of HubSpot.

 Final Verdict — Is HubSpot’s Marketing Automation Right for your SaaS?